Frequently Asked Questions

 Q: I have applied for graduate study and would like to know the status of my application.
 Whom do I contact?

 Q: Is there information for undocumented members of the Stanford community?

 Q: I am having technical problems with my online application.
 What do I do?

-- A: Technical support is available from any page within the online application by clickiing on the CollegeNET Tech Support link.
-You can also send an email to the CollegeNET Help Desk at firstname.lastname@example.org.
+- A: Technical support is available from any page within the application by clickiing on the Contact our Help Desk link at the bottom of each page.
+You can also send an email to the CollegeNET Help Desk at email@example.com.
 CollegeNET responds to technical support questions within 24 hours.